-These troubling statistics about retirement financial decision-making, along with the encouragement of the National Commission on Fiscal Responsibility and Reform (also known as the Simpson-Bowles Commission) to "consider behavioral economics approaches" (2010, p.
-47), have spurred recent research on the topic.
-Indeed, there has been a surge of interest in how choice architecture (the way decision information is presented) and nudges (choice architecture interventions which can change behavior) may be able to help older Americans with these types of difficult decisions.
+These troubling statistics about retirement financial decision making, along with the encouragement of the National Commission on Fiscal Responsibility and Reform (also known as the Simpson-Bowles Commission) to "consider behavioral economics approaches" (2010, p.
+47) in improving SS retirement benefits information, have spurred recent research on the topic.
+There has been a surge of interest in how choice architecture (the way decision information is presented) and nudges (choice architecture interventions which can change behavior) may be able to help older Americans with these types of difficult decisions.
+Small differences in choice architecture have been shown to have large impacts on decisions about such diverse topics as organ donation (e.g., Johnson & Goldstein, 2003), healthy eating (e.g., Chandon & Wansink, 2007; Wansink, Painter, & North, 2005), healthcare (e.g., Johnson, Hassin, Baker, Bajger, & Treuer, 2013; Wood, Hanoch, Barnes, Cummings, & Rice, 2011), energy efficiency (e.g., Hardisty, Johnson, & Weber, 2010; Larrick, Soll, & Keeney, 2015), and retirement savings and planning (e.g., Madrian & Shea, 2001; Thaler & Benartzi, 2004).